Highlights

 • Approximation of SIMPLE algorithm terms that disregarded in the traditional approaches lead to a considerable improvement of performance, accuracy and robustness for several canonical, benchmark and simple Industrial-typical CFD cases

-• Exasimple.py code permits all CFD practitioners to reproduce the results here obtained and transfer the major findings to any CFD code.
+• Exasimple.py code permits all CFD practitioners to reproduce the results here obtained and transfer the major findings to any CFD code

 Research Topic

 The exaSIMPLE project developed hybrid machine learning-computational fluid dynamic algorithms to enhance the efficiency of CFD solvers.
 The approach builds upon the SIMPLE algorithm and integrates ML to improve key computational aspects.
-First, a more efficient way to solve the pressure correction equation is sought by employing graph neural networks to replace traditional solvers.
+First, a more efficient way to solve the pressure correction equation is to sought by employing graph neural networks to replace traditional solvers.
 The approach aims to accelerate CFD codes and enable them to more easily use GPUs.
 Second, improvements in the pressure-velocity coupling are achieved by lifting a key simplification made in SIMPLE and using ML to approximate a matrix inverse that is typically left out, aiming for faster convergence.

 Solution